article · Career change into tech

 Build my personalized career plan

 Search 'career change from graphic design to tech' and page one is bootcamp ads, affiliate listicles full of uncited percentages, and salary tools that profit when you click.
-We sell nothing, so here is the honest version: whether the move fits you, the skill crosswalk from design and creative work to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you resign.
+Nobody pays us to point you anywhere, so here is the honest version: whether the move fits you, the skill crosswalk from design and creative work to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you resign.

 Key takeaways